Nastel/tnt4j-streams-ibm-b2bi/README.md

 `log4j.properties`.

-Setting up Sterling logger to usel
+Setting up Sterling logger to use
 ======================================

 You need to setup Sterling logger, failed to do so all log messages are forwarded to system.log.